tisfeng/Easydict/docs/README_EN.md

 This project was inspired by [saladict](https://github.com/crimx/ext-saladict) and [Bob](https://github.com/ripperhe/Bob), and the initial version was developed based on [Bob](https://github.com/cheonvo/Bob).
 [Easydict](https://github.com/tisfeng/Easydict) has made many improvements and optimizations on the original project, and many features and UI are referenced from Bob, thanks to the original author [ripperhe](https://github.com/ripperhe).

 > [`Bob`](https://bobtranslate.com/) is a translation and OCR software for macOS platform.

+## Notice

+Easydict is a free and open-sourced project for study purpose only.
+Anyone can obtain a copy of Easydict free of charge.
+If you believe your legal rights have been violated please contact the [author](https://github.com/tisfeng) immediately.

+Easydict is licensed under the [GPL-3.0](https://github.com/tisfeng/Easydict/blob/main/LICENSE) open source license, you can use the source code freely, but you must attach the license and copyright notice.